anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 set (varname[, subsarray][, ...], value)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sets the value of a database variable/node.
+Sets the value of a database variable or node.